 Needless to say, you want to control evaporative water loss as best you can.

 Fortunately, there are a number of ways to curtail overnight evaporation and keep your pool water where it belongs.
 One is to put a solar cover in place every night.
-While this is effective, it does require some manual labor at the end of each day.
+While this is effective, it does require some manual labor at the end of each day and could be unsafe.

 Perhaps the best solution is to install an automatic safety cover.
 Not only can you deploy it each night with the flip of a switch and prevent costly water and heat loss, it also keeps your family safe by preventing children and pets from entering the pool without supervision.

 If your bucket test is inconclusive or you’d simply like to get a professional opinion on your water loss, we’re happy to help.
-Contact us if you are in the Chicago area or find the local independent Latham dealer near you today and let’s be sure you’re avoiding unnecessary costs from leaks or evaporation.
+Find the independent builder near you today and let’s be sure you’re avoiding unnecessary costs from leaks or evaporation.